sheepla/fzpac/README.md

 SUBCMD
-    s, search        search for all available packages l, local         search for already installed packages s, install       select packages and INSTALL it
+    s, search        search for all available packages l, local         search for already installed packages S, install       select packages and INSTALL it
     R, remove        select packages and UNINSTALL it A, autoremove    select packages that are no longer needed and UNINSTALL it. h, help          show help message